MartinThoma/MartinThoma.github.io/_drafts/2015-01-29-python-3-critique.md

 Also, runtime information in big-O notation as well as space information would be nice.

+## PyPI

+gi is for GTK, but the module https://pypi.python.org/pypi/gi "overrides" it (TODO)

 ## See also

 * [Critique of Python by Vladimir Keleshev](https://www.youtube.com/watch?v=CpjUoYcaUu8)